Born with thin strands? Don’t fret. Here are three long bobs for thin hair that, like magic, will add volume and shape.

 When you have thin locks, sometimes your instincts tell you to hold on to as much of your hair as possible.
 You’ve convinced yourself that’s the only way to achieve the appearance of the thick, full locks you’re coveting.
 However, sometimes the best thing you can do is get rid of that extra length.
 A pixie looks great on everyone.
 Without that extra length weighing you down, your hair will flourish and look thicker than ever.

-When you’re trying to take attention away from your thin locks, distraction is the name of the game.
-There is no better distraction than an on-trend asymmetrical cut.
+When you’re trying to take attention away from your thin locks, distraction is the name of the game—and there’s here is no better idea than an on-trend asymmetrical cut.
 The stylishly uneven cut is a guaranteed show-stopper.